Documentation Index

 • End users.

-• Employees of the customers, partners, or organizations.
+• Employees of the customers, channel partners, data recipients, or organizations.

 Places where treatment operations are carried out